The Best Sewing Machine Needles for bag-making.

-So, you've just about finished your beautiful bag and your doing that last bit of stitching.
+So, you've just about finished your beautiful bag and you're doing that last bit of stitching.
 Suddenly, your thread starts to fray, or your needle gets stuck and your machine starts sewing mini stitches, or even worse a slash appears in your vinyl.

-Your bag sewing can only ever be as good as your machine, but let's face it, most if us only have one sewing machine.
+Your bag sewing can only ever be as good as your machine, but let's face it, most of us only have one sewing machine.
 You can't change your machine easily, but you can change your needle.

 Did you know that sewing machine needles are designed for specific fabrics and tasks?
-Needles also have different shaped tips or points.
+Needles also have different-shaped tips or points.

 Types of projects and recommended needles

 Sewing multi layers of cotton or woven fabric, with interfacing and/or stabilizer.